Marijke van Beukering: House of Representatives

 On 22 January 2020 Van Beukering became a temporary member of the House of Representatives, replacing Rens Raemakers who was on sick leave due to an occupational burnout.
 She was the next person in line for a seat of D66 because of her place on the party list during the 2017 general election.
 Within the D66 caucus, she became the spokesperson in the areas of child protection, juvenile crime, child abuse, the Participation Act, poverty and debt policy, and caregivers.
 She became part of the parliamentary Committees for Finances; Social Affairs and Employment; and Health, Welfare and Sport.

 Raemakers returned to the House on 13 May 2020, ending Van Beukering-Huijbregt's membership of the body.
 However, a week later, D66 MP Monica den Boer left the House to take a job as professor.
 Van Beukering succeeded her and thus became a permanent member of the lower house.
 Her portfolio changed slightly: it now included security, but excluded juvenile issues.
 She was member of the Committees for Justice and Security and for Social Affairs and Employment.

 She was the 25th candidate on the D66's party list in the 2021 Dutch general election but lost her bid for re-election.
 Her party received 24 seats, and Van Beukering personally received 2,215 votes.
 However, MP Sidney Smeets resigned a few weeks after his installation, and Van Beukering filled the vacancy.
 She was installed on April 21.
-Her focus is on the labor market, self-employment, AOW, pensions, income policy, leaves of absence, and benefits (formerly also occupational disabilities, the intersection of labor and health care, and labor conditions), and she is on the Committees for Health, Welfare and Sport, for Kingdom Relations, for Public Expenditure, and for Social Affairs and Employment.
+Her focus was on the labor market, self-employment, AOW, pensions, income policy, leaves of absence, benefits, occupational disabilities, the intersection of labor and health care, and labor conditions, and she was on the Committees for Health, Welfare and Sport, for Kingdom Relations, for Public Expenditure, and for Social Affairs and Employment.
 Van Beukering worked on a bill in early 2022 to increase the say participants have in how money is invested by their pension fund after the Council of State had advised on an earlier draft by D66.
 She took over that body's proposal to change the original bill's right of approval for participatants to a right of advise.
 She said that the bill could lead to more socially responsible investing.

+Mayor of Nieuwegein

+After the Mayor of Nieuwegein – Frans Backhuijs – announced he would not seek a third term, Van Beukering was selected as his successor by the municipal council in April 2023.
+Van Beukering left the House of Representatives on 1 June, and she was sworn in as Nieuwegein's first female mayor four days later.